Estimated reading time: 38 minutes

 From this vantage point, you can clearly see the ancient fortifications in the distance, as well as all the major landmarks including the Duomo and the Basilica San Domenico.
 You can also see the curving semi-circular layout of the streets below.
 You can also see Siena’s green spaces stretch out in every direction.

-The Orto de’ Pecci Gardens
+Relaxing in Siena’s Orto de’ Pecci Gardens

 After descending from the Torre del Mangia, I made my way to the beautiful orchards I’d seen in the distance, the Orto de’ Pecci.